There are many ways to make money, but flipping items is one of the more straightforward and doable options.

 Set up an online alert for certain types of cars, and monitor regularly.

 This frees up your time and you get the latest notifications.
-We did miss a few cars that could have made us several hundreds each.

-#2 What makes and models to sell?
+#2 What makes and models offer the best potential?

 Select only very popular makes and models – cars that you see a lot of on the roads.